khaosans/pulse-trading/README.md

 - **Maryam** - Promotion & Service Design
 - **Scott** - Financial Projections
 - **Sour** - KPI Development & Technical Demo

+> **Note**: This is an academic project for educational purposes.
+All data is synthetic and no real trading or financial transactions are conducted.

 ---